jacobtread/Pond/README.md

 The improved scripting language for USB rubber duckies

+> Due to improvements in the existing ducky script by Hak5 this may no longer be
+> a better alternative

 ## 🏌️ What is pond?

 Pond as a language is the improved big brother of DuckyScript with lots of new features and new syntax elements such